Pusťme se do toho

 Near the upper-right corner of BrowseScreen1, click or tap the sort button one or more times to change the alphabetical sort order between ascending and descending.

-In the search box, type one more letters to show only those records of which the title starts with the letter or letters that you type.
+In the search box, type one more letters to show only those records of which the title contains the letter or letters that you type, regardless of case.

 Remove all text from the search bar, and then close Preview mode by pressing Esc (or by clicking or tapping the close icon under the title bar for PowerApps).